markoneill/cducky/README.md

 ## Additional Notes

-cducky supports all of the standard Ducky Script commands and also supports STRING DELAY, which will delay individual characters in a string.
+cducky supports all of the standard Ducky Script commands and also supports STRING_DELAY (see example below), which will delay individual characters in a string.
 It's keyboard layout files are are sufficient to support all keys, including NUMLOCK, BACKSPACE, and others unsupported by many other encoders.

 ## Example Script